 The week of an operation, the flight crew will file a flight plan with the local FSDO and contact ATC.
 The day before an operation, the flight crew will visit and inspect for safety the area in which operations will take place.
 The flight crew will also contact any neighbors to notify them of the filming.
 The sUAS will only fly over land which it has permission from the landowner or landowner's agent to fly above.
 The notification will consist of, at minimum, the time, place, and type of UAS operation being conducted.
-The flight crew will also have letters to leave in mailboxes and front doors, informing neighbors of the planned sUAS operations.
 The flight crew will also conduct a safety briefing with the property owners.

-Flights will take place on parcels of land that are at least approximately an area of half an acre to a full acre.
-Operations will not take place in congested or densely populated areas, and the PIC will work with the local FSDO when planning operations.
+Operations will not take place in congested and the PIC will work with the local FSDO when planning operations.
 The flight crew will obtain all aeronautical and weather data information, as laid out in Section 6 of the Operations Manual.
 Exhibit 1.